 Discretionary Grant Applications

 Congress establishes discretionary grant programs through authorizing legislation and appropriations legislation.
 The Rehabilitation Services Administration (RSA) then usually writes program regulations based on the authorizing legislation, which describe how the programs are to be administered.
-After these program regulations are published in final form and Congress appropriates funds for the program, RSA can elicit applications and award grants.
-Unlike a formula grant, a discretionary grant awards funds on the basis of a competitive process.
-A federal agency such as RSA must set up a structure for the orderly review, award and administration of grants.
+After these program regulations are published in final form and Congress appropriates funds for the program, RSA often writes notices of final priorities that provide applicants with specific information that the application must address, outcomes expected, and measures of success.
+The final priorities are published in the Federal Register on the same date as the notice inviting applications, the notice to the public that funds are available, deadlines for applying, and ED’s expectations of applicants.
+Unlike a formula grant, funding for a discretionary grant is awarded on the basis of a competitive process.
+A federal agency such as RSA must set up a structure for the orderly review, award, and administration of grants.
 RSA reviews applications in light of the legislative and regulatory requirements established for a program.
 This review process gives RSA discretion to determine which applications best address the program requirements and are, therefore, most worthy of funding.

-Rehabilitation Services Administration funding programs are available with information about the scope, purpose, eligible recipients, funding levels and federal contacts.
-Funds availability is officially announced for each program in the Federal Register in the form of closing date notices.
-Unofficial copies of closing date notices and application kits are available under Discretionary Grants Funding Availability.
-Hard copies of application kits can be obtained by following the instructions in the relevant closing date notice.
+Funds availability is officially announced for each program in the Federal Register in the form of notices inviting applications.
+Unofficial copies of notices inviting applications and application packages are available under Discretionary Grants Funding Availability.
+Hard copies of application packages can be obtained by following the instructions in the relevant notice inviting applications.

 - Discretionary Grant Application Packages— lists grant competitions that are currently open and provides links to downloadable application packages, forms and other information you’ll need to apply.